 V. CHANGES TO THIS NOTICE

 We reserve the right to change this Notice at any time, along with our privacy policies and practices.
 We reserve the right to make the revised or changed Notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice, along with an announcement that changes have been made, as applicable, on our website.
 When changes have been made to the Notice, you may obtain a revised copy by sending a letter to Monticello’s Privacy Officer at the address listed in Section VI below or by visiting our website.

 If you believe that your privacy rights as described in this notice have been violated, you may file a complaint with Monticello at the following address or phone number:

 To file a complaint or to ask questions about this Notice, you may send an email, call, or send a written letter to Monticello’s Privacy Officer.
 Monticello will not retaliate against any individual who files a complaint.
 You may also file a complaint with the Secretary of the Department of Health and Human Services.

 Monticello Diagnostic Imaging centers are led by specialized physicians and staffed by highly trained, patient-focused clinical experts.

-Monticello Health Services has developed an extensive network of physical and occupational therapy providers to ensure convenient access for patients throughout the Dallas/Fort Worth area.
+Monticello Health Services has developed an extensive network of physical therapy providers to ensure convenient access for patients throughout the Dallas/Fort Worth area.